John Kotz (basketball)

-John Kotz (March 27, 1919 – May 8, 1999) was an American collegiate basketball player and early professional, best known as the Most Outstanding Player of the 1941 NCAA tournament as a member of the Wisconsin Badgers.
+John P. Kotz (March 27, 1919 – May 8, 1999) was an American college basketball player and early professional, best known as the Most Outstanding Player of the 1941 NCAA tournament as a member of the Wisconsin Badgers.

 Collegiate career

-Kotz, a 6'3 forward from Rhinelander, Wisconsin, played collegiately at the University of Wisconsin–Madison from 1940 to 1943.
+Kotz, a 6'3 forward from Rhinelander, Wisconsin, played collegiately at the University of Wisconsin from 1940 to 1943.
 As a sophomore, Kotz led the Badgers to the 1941 NCAA Championship and was named the tournament's Most Outstanding Player.
 He was an All-American in 1942 and 1943.
 Kotz left Wisconsin as the school's leading scorer.

 He was inducted into the University of Wisconsin Athletics Hall of Fame in 1991.

 Professional career

-After his standout career, he played professionally for the Sheboygan Red Skins of the National Basketball League in the 1945-46 season.
+After his standout career, he played professionally for the Sheboygan Red Skins of the National Basketball League in the 1945–46 season.